MalgorzataTabor/TrafficLight/README.md

 # TrafficLight
 This is a simple traffic light created with Java/Maven, with basic unit tests.

-Exercise of state machine implementation using multithreading, a factory pattern based on calculation types and thread synchronization.
+Exercise of state machine implementation using multithreading, a factory pattern based on enums and thread synchronization.
 The goal is to implement an intersection solution using the smallest possible code line using abstract classes.

 # Configuration